thomasleeson/thomasleeson/README.md

 - 👋 Hi, I’m @thomasleeson
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning a Full stack development course
+- 🌱 I’m currently enrolled on a Coding Traineeship - so far I have learnt:
+- HTML/CSS/JavaScript
+- PHP
+- Bootstrap
+- Python
+- MySQL
 - 💞️ I’m looking to collaborate on anything to further my knowledge
 - 📫 reach me via linked on www.linkedin.com/in/tomleeson01